mackwongyy/WIA2004/README.md

 If you’re using VS Code, opening the workspace here will automatically pick up these configurations.

-# LICENSE
+### LICENSE
-This project is licenced under the MIT License.
+This project is licenced under the MIT Licence.
 Refer to the LICENSE file for full permissions and conditions.

-# README.md
+### README.md
 This README.md file.

 ## Getting Started